Klaeser-Homelab/Voyagr/README.md

 - [ ] Discover and share values and habits.
 - [ ] Initiate habits and session from places smart home buttons.

-## Inspiration
+## Why
-Many of us struggle at some point in our lives with the question of how we should spend our time.
-There is no generic answer but I think a good start is to discover your values, start living them, and take opportunities as they come.
-Another way of saying this is to find and keep your attention on what you decide matters most.
-Attention is difficult and Voyagr is built to help maintain it.
-Several books got me thinking along these lines and I wanted to mention them here.
+Voyagr is about keeping your attention on what you decide matters most to you.
+These are some books along the same lines.
 - [The Suble Art of not giving a f*ck - Manson](https://www.goodreads.com/book/show/28257707-the-subtle-art-of-not-giving-a-f-ck)
 - [Atomic Habits - Clear](https://www.goodreads.com/book/show/40121378-atomic-habits?from_search=true&from_srp=true&qid=pTZ9qbuEcd&rank=1)
 - [Four Thousand Weeks - Burkeman](https://www.goodreads.com/book/show/54785515-four-thousand-weeks?ref=nav_sb_ss_1_19)